Suped

 Pass condition

 During the ramp, keep transactional mail separate from marketing campaigns.
-Password resets, receipts, and account notices should not share the same operational decisions as batch marketing when you can separate streams.
+Where you control the sending setup, use separate subdomains or IP pools for streams with different consent and engagement profiles.
+Password resets, receipts, and account notices should not share the same operational decisions as batch marketing.
 If you cannot separate streams immediately, reduce campaign risk so the shared sender reputation does not drag critical mail into Yahoo deferrals.

 Also check whether your sending IP or domain appears on a blocklist (blacklist).
 A blocklist listing is not required for TSS04, but it can explain why Yahoo becomes more sensitive to a sender.
 Suped's blocklist monitoring can keep those checks attached to the same domain record as DMARC and authentication health.